Last updated March 28, 2015.

 (If you have images for the post and you don’t have your own image host, you can upload them here and I will insert them into your post.)

 Common things to offer are books and advance reading copies (ARCs), naming rights to a story character, jewelry, baked goods, editing, knitted goods, and so forth, but feel free to offer any good or service that’s legal, practical, and morally and ethically appropriate.
-You can also look at the 2013 tags or the index to get a sense of what’s been offered in the past.
+You can also look at past years’ tags (2013, 2014) or indexes (2013, 2014) to get a sense of what’s been offered previously.

 Notes and suggestions:

 - Shipping costs: the default is that the person offering the item will pay for shipping.
 If the cost of international shipping is an issue, people have in the past shipped internationally after the bidder has offered to donate extra to Con or Bust, or have limited their auctions to domestic shipping only.
 If you think this may be an issue, please check shipping costs ahead of time and make a note in your auction post.
 (Also, if you’re offering things media mail, please note that means US-only.)

 For authors auctioning their own books, an additional possibility is to see if your book is carried by the Book Depository, which ships free worldwide.
 If it is, you can borrow an idea from E.C.
 Myers and offer to send your book to international bidders through that site and separately mail a signed, personalized bookplate.